Oikos-Genomics/OikosMap/README.md

 ## High-level Description

-`OikosMap` initially checks that all files in `--indlist` are present in `--indir`, throwing an error if they are not.
+`OikosMap` initially checks that all inputs exist and are valid files.
-Assuming inputs are fine, it then trims files with `fastp` (v.1.0.1, [Chen et al. 2018](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234)) on default settings.
+Assuming inputs are fine, it then trims readfiles with `fastp` (v.1.0.1, [Chen et al. 2018](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234)) on default settings.

 If the refseq is not indexed, we use `bwa index` (v.0.7.17-r1188, [Li 2013](https://arxiv.org/abs/1303.3997)) and `samtools faidx`(v.1.18, [Daneck et al. 2021](https://academic.oup.com/gigascience/article/10/2/giab008/6137722)) to do so.
 Trimmed files are then mapped to the provided indexed `--refseq` with `bwa mem`, and the output bamfiles are then post-processed with `samtools`.